mortaromarcello/aryalinux/README.md

 Once this is done, to build the rest of the system you can follow our online documentation that is available in aryalinux.org/documentation/

-To Enter the chroot environment, you need to do the following:

 * Boot into the system that you used to build Aryalinux.
 In case your grub menu does not show that option any more, just boot into AryaLinux and run this command:

 grub-mkconfig -o /boot/grub/grub.cfg

-* Open a terminal and log in as root:

-sudo su

-* Then run the follwing commands:

-cd /root
-cd scripts
-./enteral.sh

-Enter the partition details asked for.
-Then run:

-su - <username>

-Packages can now be installed using the following command:
+* Packages can now be installed using the following command:

 alps install <package-name>